MultiSafepay/docs/content/integrations/plugins/shopware5/faq/generic-gateways.md

 layout: "faqdetail"
 ---

-The MultiSafepay plugin for Shopware offers generic gateways.
+The MultiSafepay plugin for Shopware offers [generic gateways](/faq/general/generic-gateways/).

 You can use this gateway for example for branded gateways.
-In the MultiSafepay settings page in the Shopware backend you can fill in the gateway code that is provided by MultiSafepay.
+In the MultiSafepay settings page in the Shopware backend, you can fill in the gateway code that is provided by MultiSafepay.